B2.6 Represent composite numbers as a product of their prime factors, including through the use of factor trees.

 \(24\; = \;2\; \times \;2\; \times \;2\; \times \;3\)

-A number can be decomposed into other factors.
-Factor trees show the ways in which a number can be decomposed until all its factors are prime numbers.
+A number can be decomposed into factors.
+Factor trees help to decompose a number into all its factors.

-The factors of a number can help with mental calculations.
-For example, it might be difficult to mentally calculate 36; times 4, but seeing the product in question as 4; times 3; times 3; times 4 means that by using associative property, the factors can also produce 12; times 12, a known fact.
+The factors of a number can assist with mental calculations.
+For example, it might be difficult to mentally calculate 36 × 4, but seeing the product as 4 × 3 × 3 × 4 means that by using associative property, the factors can also produce 12 × 12, a known fact.

 Knowledge: Composite Numbers